Click the icons to navigate.

 IV.
 Detecting and Identifying Insider Threats Resources

-CISA Interagency Security Committee’s Violence in the Federal Workplace: A Guide for Prevention and Response, provides guidance on how agencies can develop a workplace violence program capable of preparing for, preventing, and responding to incidents of workplace violence.
+CISA Interagency Security Committee’s Violence in the Federal Workplace: A Guide for Prevention and Response and Appendicies, provides guidance on how agencies can develop a workplace violence program capable of preparing for, preventing, and responding to incidents of workplace violence.

 Carnegie Mellon University Software Engineering Institute's Insider Threat Study: Computer System Sabotage in Critical Infrastructure Sectors literature can help organizations fully understand the insider threat.
 (External PDF, File Size 165.01 KB)